gisgeolab/LCZ-ODC/README.md

 #### Option 2: Download Compiled Docker image

-Alternatively, you can pull the Docker image directly from the Docker repository using the following link: [LCZ-ODC Docker Image](https://hub.docker.com/repository/docker/rodrigocedeno/lcz-odc/general)
+Alternatively, you can pull the Docker image directly from the Docker repository using the following link: [LCZ-ODC Docker Image](https://hub.docker.com/repository/docker/rodrigocedeno/lcz-odc/general).

 ### Create the external volume to use as a data source

 Before running the Docker container, create an external volume to use as a data source by executing the following command.
-Execute the following command to create a volume named volume_asi:
+Execute the following command to create a volume named `volume_asi`:

 ```sh
 $ docker volume create volume_asi